 At the broadest level, my research is concerned with the cognitive and cultural factors that inform how human beings think about, create and communicate representations.
 In this regard, it cuts across both the humanities and the social sciences.
 Methodologically, I am very interested in how quantitative and experimental methods can be applied to qualitative cultural and linguistic data (and particularly to 'big' data).
 To date, I have published on a wide variety of subjects, including experimental psychology, literary studies, anthropology, cultural studies, mythology, social media and linguistics.

-I have graduate degrees in discourse linguistics, literary studies and philosophy; I have also held competitively awarded fellowships in the form of a Junior Research Fellowship (Linacre College, Oxford) and a Marie Curie Fellowship (Department of Experimental Psychology, Oxford).
+I have graduate degrees in discourse linguistics, literary studies and philosophy; I have also held competitively awarded fellowships in the form of a Junior Research Fellowship (Linacre College, Oxford), a Marie Curie Fellowship (Department of Experimental Psychology, Oxford), and a Wellcome Trust Medical Humanities Fellowship (Brunel University London).

-Senior Research Associate (Psychology), Department of Psychology, University of Lancaster, UK
+Senior Research Associate, Department of Psychology, Lancaster University

 Research Associate, Department of Experimental Psychology, University of Oxford